magsol/Twitterbot/README.md

 4. Run the bot!

-      php run.php
+  `php run.php`

-  You can include a -h flag to display all the available options.
+  You can include a `-h` flag to display all the available options.
 By default (run with no arguments), the script will execute the battery of tests like in step 3 but will, pending all tests passing, start up the bot itself.
-The bot will behave as a daemon, detaching itself from the terminal and spawning a child process for each custom Action defined in config.php.
+The bot will behave as a daemon, detaching itself from the terminal and spawning a child process for each custom Action defined in `config.php`.
 In order to kill the daemon and its child processes, run the command:

-      php run.php --stop
+  `php run.php --stop`

 Acknowledgements
 ----------------